 It turns out that texting while driving has a lot in common with DUI.
 The National Highway Transportation Safety Administration (NHTSA) has found that the actions of someone texting and driving look a lot like someone who is drunk.
 These actions include:

 - Inconsistent speed and erratic speed changes

 - Ignoring traffic signs and signals

 - Running off the road or onto soft shoulders

 This is because every time you text, you must completely disengage your brain from thinking and looking at the important parts of driving and think and look at something else.
 There is no way you can look back in time to make corrections if anything goes wrong.

 What This Has to Do with Bikes

 Distracted drivers are a big hazard to bike riders because of the lower visibility of a bike rider.
-When a texting driver looks away from the road, they can miss seeing a bike swing in front of their car.
-If you are riding your bike, you reasonably expect everyone to follow the rules of the road, and not hit you because they were reading their latest text message.
+When a texting driver looks away from the road.
+They can miss seeing a bike swing in front of their car.
+If you are riding your bike, you reasonably expect everyone to follow the rules of the road.
+You don’t expect them to hit you because they were reading their latest text message.

 Why Bike-Share Bikes Are More Vulnerable